Swimming at the beach

 Swim well clear of boat launching zones

-When swimming at our beaches, remember:
+When swimming at our beaches, keep these tips in mind:

 - don't swim at stream- and river-mouths during hot summer months